MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 ..
 Contents of this file is generated.
 Do not edit by hand!
 ..
-MOSEK 7.0.0.102
+MOSEK 7.0.0.107

 This page lists all MOSEK functions available from Julia.
 Please note that the documentation was generated from the documentation for the MOSEK C API, so in some cases it may be slightly invalid.
 Specifically,
-* Index arguments may not be displayed or documented at starting at 1 (indexes in C start at 0).
+* Index arguments may not be displayed or documented as starting at 1 (indexes in C start at 0).
 Nevertheless, in the MOSEK Julia API all indexes are 1-based.
 * Values that are returned from functions may be documented as if they appeared in the argument list for functions.
 * Probably a lot of other stuff.
 I will be trying to improve all this when I can.

+For most functions there are two alternatives; one where all arguments are structly typed, and one where most arguments are untyped.
+The latter will convert arguments as necessary and call the former, but there appears to be a significant overhead in doing this.
+To improve efficiency it may be a good idea to make sure that arguments have the correct types so the typed function is called.

 For more verbose descriptions of the individual functions, it is a good idea to look at e.g. the Python documentation at http://docs.mosek.com.